thedaythatlast/todo-firebase/README.md

 - 🎨 **Tailwind CSS** — Utility-first CSS framework
 - 🧩 **Material UI (MUI)** — React UI component library

-(This repository includes Firebase integration, codes which include sensitive information have been censored - you have to modify those codes for your own Firebase and Google Cloud.
+(This repository includes Firebase integration, codes which include sensitive information have been censored - if you build this you have to modify the codes for your own Firebase and Google Cloud.
 For the buildable version without Firebase, check out https://github.com/thedaythatlast/todo)

 # Deployment